-- Requirement to measure radiated emissions up to 18GHz for outdoor units of home satellite receiving systems
+- Need to measure radiated emissions up to 18GHz for outdoor units of home satellite receiving systems

 - No need to measure differential voltage emission at each reception channel of broadcast receivers.
-Only measure at the channels that produced the highest emission during pre-scan/investigative measurements.
+Only measure at the channels that produced the highest emission.
+As determined a the pre-scan/investigative measurements.

-- A fully Anechoic room (FAR), TEM Waveguide and RVC (reverberation chamber) improved guidance on requirements and validity of methodology.
+- A fully Anechoic room (FAR), TEM Waveguide and RVC (reverberation chamber) can be used.
+Improved guidance on requirements and validity of the method.

 - For EUTs measurement arrangement is more defined (Annex D).
-Including treating the measurement arrangement for wall mounted, handheld, ceiling mounted or body worn as table top equipment.
+Including treating the measurement arrangement.
+Applied to wall mounted, handheld, ceiling mounted or worn on the body as tabletop equipment.

 - 3m Limits are now defined in the Radiated emissions Limits tables

-- Linear Average Detector as defined in Clause 6 of CISPR 16-1-1: 2010 shall be used for average measurements i.e. CISPR Average Detector.
+- Linear Average Detector as defined in Clause 6 of CISPR 16-1-1: 2010.
+Must for average measurements i.e. CISPR Average Detector.

 Is EN 55022 still valid for EN 55032?